 In November 2013, Johnson & Johnson agreed to resolve criminal and civil investigations into the marketing of Risperdal and other medications and pay more than $2.2 billion in fines for misbranding Risperdal for unapproved uses and for paying kickbacks to physicians and nursing care facilities.

-For assistance with your Risperdal case, click here to find Risperdal attorneys near you or find attorneys in a different state.
+For assistance with your Risperdal case, click here to find Risperdal lawyers near you or find lawyers in a different state.